 - Small intestinal obstruction – blockage that keeps food or other liquids from passing through the small intestine or the colon

-- Diverticula – condition where pouches form in the wall of the duodenum, jejunum or colon.
-These pockets can harbour bacteria and lead to SIBO symptoms.
+- Diverticula – a condition where pouches form in the duodenum, jejunum, or colon wall.
+These pockets can harbor bacteria and lead to SIBO symptoms.

-- Fistulae – abnormal connection between the colon and the small bowel
+- Fistulae – an abnormal connection between the colon and the small bowel

 3. Motility disorders

-Normal gastrointestinal motility is designed to effectively move food and other materials through the tract.
-However, some disorders disrupt those tightly coordinated series of events, causing delayed or suppressed movement of food and bacteria.
+Normal gastrointestinal motility is designed to move food and other materials through the tract effectively.
+However, some disorders disrupt those tightly coordinated events, causing delayed or suppressed movement of food and bacteria.

-- Scleroderma – type of autoimmune disease that involve the hardening and tightening of the skin
+- Scleroderma – a type of autoimmune disease that involve the hardening and tightening of the skin

-- Gastroparesis – disorder of delayed gastric emptying
+- Gastroparesis – a disorder of delayed gastric emptying

 - Enteropathy – malabsorption syndrome characterized by inflammation of the small intestine and the loss of microvilli structure.